 In 2007, David Attenborough received the title Honorary Fellow from the Society of Antiquaries.

-In 2007, David Attenborough was featured prominently in 100 Years of Wildlife Films, a programme marking the centenary of the nature documentary.
+In 2007, David Attenborough was featured prominently in 100 Years of Wildlife Films, a program marking the centenary of the nature documentary.

 In 2007, David Attenborough won The Culture Show's Living Icon Award.

-In 2008, David Attenborough criticized the BBC's television schedules, stating that BBC One and BBC Two were scheduling simultaneously programmes of identical character.
+In 2008, David Attenborough criticized the BBC's television schedules, saying BBC One and BBC Two were scheduling identical programs simultaneously, negating the purpose of having a second network.

-In March 2009, David Attenborough appeared on Friday Night with Jonathan Ross.
-Attenborough stated that he felt evolution did not rule out the existence of a God and accepted the title of agnostic.
+In March 2009, David Attenborough appeared on Friday Night with Jonathan Ross and stated that evolution did not rule out the existence of a God, accepting the title of agnostic.

 In September 2009, London's Natural History Museum opened the Attenborough Studio, part of its Darwin Centre development.

-In 2009, David Attenborough addressed the issue of human population growth in his documentary, "How Many People Can Live on Planet Earth?".
+In 2009, David Attenborough released "How Many People Can Live on Planet Earth?", addressing the issue of human population growth.

-In 2009, David Attenborough stated that the Book of Genesis, by saying that the world was there for people to control, had taught generations that they can "dominate" the environment, resulting in devastation.
+In 2009, David Attenborough stated that the Book of Genesis had taught generations to "dominate" the environment, resulting in devastation.
+He emphasized the importance of Darwinism and evolution to counter this attitude.

-In early 2009, regarding the BBC special Charles Darwin and the Tree of Life, David Attenborough stated that evolution is a solid historical fact with evidence from every quarter, contrasting it with the theory of natural selection.
+In early 2009, the BBC broadcast an Attenborough one-hour special, Charles Darwin and the Tree of Life.
+In reference to the programme, Attenborough stated that evolution is a solid historical fact and strongly opposes creationism and "intelligent design".

-In 2010, David Attenborough asserted that "First Life", which deals with evolutionary history before "Life on Earth", should be included in the "Life" series.
+In 2010, Attenborough included "First Life", which deals with evolutionary history before "Life on Earth", within the "Life" series.
+He stated that it completed the set in the documentary "Attenborough's Journey".

-In 2010, David Attenborough partnered with Sky to work on documentaries for the broadcaster's new 3D network, Sky 3D.
-Their first collaboration was "Flying Monsters 3D", a film about pterosaurs which debuted on Christmas Day.
+In 2010, Attenborough partnered with Sky to work on documentaries for the broadcaster's new 3D network.
+Their first collaboration was "Flying Monsters 3D", which debuted on Christmas Day.

 In 2010, David Attenborough was awarded Honorary Doctorates from Nelson Mandela Metropolitan University and Nottingham Trent University.

-In 2011, David Attenborough had a prominent on-screen role in "Frozen Planet", a series on the natural history of the polar regions.
-He also authored the final episode and performed voiceover duties.
+In 2011, Attenborough had a prominent on-screen role in "Frozen Planet", a major series on the natural history of the polar regions, and he also authored the final episode and performed voiceover duties.

 In 2012, David Attenborough was among the British cultural icons selected by artist Sir Peter Blake to appear in a new version of his most famous artwork – the Beatles' Sgt.
-Pepper's Lonely Hearts Club Band album cover – to celebrate the British cultural figures of his life.
+Pepper's Lonely Hearts Club Band album cover.

 In June 2013, David Attenborough had a pacemaker fitted.

-In September 2013, David Attenborough commented on his good fortune in continuing to explore the world and its interesting phenomena.
+In September 2013, David Attenborough commented on his good fortune to be "swanning round the world looking at the most fabulously interesting things" instead of "hewing coal."

 In 2013, David Attenborough was made an Honorary Freeman of the City of Bristol.

-In a 2013 interview with the Radio Times, David Attenborough described humans as a "plague on the Earth", and described the act of sending food to famine-stricken countries as "barmy" for population reasons, further calling for more debate about human population growth.
+In a 2013 interview with the Radio Times, David Attenborough described humans as a "plague on the Earth" and deemed sending food to famine-stricken countries as "barmy" due to population concerns, calling for more debate on human population growth.

-In September 2014, David Attenborough continued as one of the presenters of BBC Radio 4's "Tweet of the Day", which began a second series.
+In September 2014, Attenborough continued as one of the presenters of BBC Radio 4's "Tweet of the Day", which began its second series.

-In October 2014, the BBC announced three new David Attenborough documentaries: "Attenborough's Paradise Birds", "Attenborough's Big Birds" for BBC Two, and "Waking Giants" for BBC One.
+In October 2014, the BBC announced a trio of new Attenborough documentaries, including "Attenborough's Paradise Birds", "Attenborough's Big Birds", and "Waking Giants".

 As of 2014, David Attenborough was the only person to have won BAFTA Awards for programmes in black and white, colour, high-definition and 3D.

-In 2014, David Attenborough was one of 200 public figures who were signatories to a letter to The Guardian expressing their hope that Scotland would vote to remain part of the United Kingdom in the referendum.
+In 2014, David Attenborough was one of 200 public figures who signed a letter to The Guardian expressing their hope that Scotland would vote to remain part of the United Kingdom in the referendum on that issue.

-In 2015, David Attenborough narrated the third series of "David Attenborough's Natural Curiosities" for UKTV channel Watch.
+In 2015, Attenborough narrated the third series of "David Attenborough's Natural Curiosities" for UKTV channel Watch.

-In 2015, David Attenborough underwent a double knee replacement.
+In 2015, David Attenborough underwent a double knee replacement surgery.

 In 2015, a species of tree from Gabon (in the Annonaceae family) Sirdavidia Couvreur & Sauquet was named with David Attenborough's title.